 I can’t recall what I replied, but quite shortly I was high and dancing over some amazing Punjabi numbers at the cocktail party.

-3. I’m still using the Television my friends gifted me a few years ago.
+3. I’m still using the Television that my friends gifted me a few years ago.
 Emotions apart, it was one of the most advanced and cross-technology-compatible TV back then.
-Thanks to this new TV, I was finally getting a chance to set up some complicated configuration – connecting the TV, Laptop and the Audio system.
+Thanks to this new TV, I was finally getting a chance to set up some complicated configurations – connecting the TV, laptop, and audio system.
 I needed an S-component cord to realize this dream.

 We, the Pune people, tend to turn to Lakshmi Road for any ad-hoc requirements.
 We need something and don’t know where to look for it, we end up at Lakshmi Road/Tilak Road.
 And we’re never disappointed.
 Anyway.

 I was at Lakshmi Road with no clue where next to go.
 I checked in some random Electronic shops with no help.
 In my desperate attempt to find this rare electronic item, I also checked with garment shops and Mithai shops.
 Appeared one of the attendants at a sweet shop (Kaka Halwai), who thought he knew where I could find such a thing.
 He offered to walk me to this small shop.